joppli/framework.php/README.md

 ---

-This documentation is very basic, the framework is developed by me to use by my self.
+This documentation is very basic, the framework is developed by me to used by my self.
 If an intrest is shown by others I will extend the documentation.
 Show intrest by dropping me a line on twitter [@ErikLandvall](https://twitter.com/ErikLandvall) or simply star/follow/fork the project.

 Specific caracter of the framework: the possibility to use a series of dispatchers on each request.